-The Hyundai Prophecy concept is all set to transform into the Ioniq 6, the second member of a new ‘Ioniq’ EV sub-brand.
-With its launch set in 2022, and as followed in the concept, it would take design inspiration from historical models, and at the same time become a bridge to the future.
+The Hyundai Ioniq 6, the second member of a new ‘Ioniq’ EV sub-brand, is scheduled to arrive in 2022.
+As followed in the concept, it would take design inspiration from historical models, and at the same time become a bridge to the future.

 Talking to British auto publication Auto Express in April 2020, SangYup Lee, Hyundai Senior Vice President and Head of Hyundai Global Design Center had said the production version of the Prophecy concept will appear after the launch of the Hyundai 45 (which is now the Ioniq 5).
-It is reported that the production Hyundai Prophecy will be the next generation Hyundai Ioniq.
-Readers would note that the Ioniq was presented in India at the Auto Expo 2016 and was spotted on test thereafter.
-The company eventually decided to launch the Kona.
+It is reported that the production Hyundai Prophecy would replace the Hyundai Ioniq next year.

 ‘Ioniq’ is not a new brand for the Hyundai Motor Group, rather a sub-brand of Hyundai Motor Company.
 Ioniq cars (5, 6 & 7) would be sold with a Hyundai badge and through Hyundai dealerships, a brand spokesman has confirmed.